savetheclocktower/daubjs/README.md

 ```

-You might find this useful just by itself, in fact.
 The `Grammar` class uses no browser APIs, so you could theoretically use it server-side to highlight code.

 The main value of this, though, is in defining “sub-grammars” within your grammar and feeding them portions of text to parse.

-## Advanced usage

 ### Sub-grammars